-The Company's unaudited condensed statement of operations includes a presentation of income per share for ordinary shares subject to redemption in a manner similar to the two-class method of income per share.
-Net income per share, basic and diluted for Class A ordinary shares is calculated by dividing the investment income earned on the Trust Account of approximately \$4,000 for the three months ended March 31, 2021 by the weighted average number of Class A ordinary shares outstanding for the period.
-Net income per share, basic and diluted for Class B ordinary shares is calculated by dividing the net income of approximately \$2.8 million, less income attributable to Class A ordinary shares, by the weighted average number of Class B ordinary shares outstanding for the period.
-Net income per share, basic and diluted for Class B ordinary shares is calculated by dividing the net income of approximately \$2.8 million, less income attributable to Class A ordinary shares, by the weighted average number of Class B ordinary shares outstanding for the period.
-At March 31, 2021, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then participate in the earnings.
-As a result, diluted income per common share is the same as basic net income per common share for the period presented.
-At March 31, 2021, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into ordinary shares and then participate in the earnings.
-As a result, diluted income per common share for the period presented into ordinary shares and then participate in the earnings.
-As a result, diluted income per common share is the same as basic net income per common share for the period presented.
+The Company's condensed statements of operations include a presentation of net income (loss) per share for Class A ordinary shares subject to possible redemption in a manner similar to the two-class method of net income (loss) per ordinary share.
+Net income (loss) per ordinary share, basic and diluted, for Class A ordinary shares is calculated by dividing the interest income earned on the Trust Account, less interest available to be withdrawn for the payment of taxes, by the weighted average number of Class A ordinary shares outstanding for the periods.
+Net income (loss) per ordinary share, basic and diluted, for Class B ordinary shares is calculated by dividing the net income (loss), adjusted for income attributable to Class A ordinary shares, by the weighted average number of Class B ordinary shares outstanding for the periods.
+Class B ordinary shares include the Founder Shares as these ordinary shares do not have any redemption features and do not participate in the income earned on the Trust Account.